TenshiRachel/pto-rag/README.md

 python main.py [--use_cache] [--use_dynamic_k] [--use_rerank]
 ```

-**Do take note that agent results produced from after optimization uses LLM as a judge while accuracy analysis is more accurate**
+**Do take note that agent results produced from after optimization uses LLM as a judge while accuracy_result_analysis.ipynb does not, and accuracy derived from the notebook is more accurate**

 ### Analysis